 - Make sure you hire an experienced Salt Lake City marital agreement attorney

 We’ve mentioned this already, but it bears repeating, as it is probably the most important thing you can do.
-Both spouses need to be protected and having an attorney do this for you in the beginning, will make any future court battles much easier.
+Both spouses need to be protected and having a Salt Lake City prenuptial agreements attorney do this for you in the beginning, will make any future court battles much easier.

 - Make sure you have a full and complete list of all assets